Peter Scamurra: Professional Hockey

-Scamurra was selected 19th overall by the Washington Capitals in the 1975 NHL Draft, as the highest American taken in the draft.
-At the time he was the first player drafted in the NHL from the Buffalo area, and remained the highest selected from the region until Pat Kane was selected first overall in the 2007 NHL Draft.
+Scamurra was selected 19th overall by the Washington Capitals in the 1975 NHL Draft, as the highest American taken in the draft that year.
+At the time he was the first player drafted in the NHL from the Buffalo area, and remained the highest selected from the region until Patrick Kane was selected first overall in the 2007 NHL Draft.

 He was invited to a tryout for Team USA in the 1976 Canada Cup but did not make the final team.

 Scamurra played in parts of four seasons for the Capitals between 1974 and 1980, but was often sidelined, having four knee surgeries throughout his career.
 He briefly played in the SM-liiga, playing 16 games for SaiPa in 1980-81.

+In 2019, Scamurra was inducted into the Greater Buffalo Sports Hall of Fame.

 Personal life

-Scamurra's daughter, Hayley Scamurra, is a professional ice hockey player currently playing for the Buffalo Beauts of the NWHL.
+Scamurra's daughter, Hayley Scamurra, is a professional ice hockey player who currently plays for PWHL Ottawa of the PWHL and also represented the United States in the 2022 Winter Olympics, winning the silver medal with the team.